 The lens? an eye with a viewpoint.
 The camera? an extension of my hand.
 The resulting photograph is all the more effective if it breaks through the lens, chipping away at our barriers, inviting us to see beyond our perceptions to another place or time.
 Or self.

-I didn’t go to photo school to learn the rules and hadn’t ever worked in a photography job.
-My eye was trained in theatre design for costumes and scenery.
-Fifteen years later, I started to teach myself how to see the way a cameras does on my twice-a-day walk to and from a part-time office job.
-I parked a mile and a quarter away to save money, and I framed what I saw during that walk time with an imaginary viewfinder: street signs and twisted sycamore branches and lopsided sidewalks.
+I didn’t go to photo school to learn those rules and hadn’t ever worked at a photography job.
+My eye was trained by classes in theatre design for costumes and scenery.
+Fifteen years later, I started to teach myself how to see the way a camera sees on my morning and afternoon walks to and from my office job.
+Parking a mile and a quarter away to save money, I framed what I saw during that walk time with an imaginary viewfinder: street signs and twisted sycamore branches and lopsided sidewalks.

 With my interest and training in theatre, perhaps it was inevitable that I’d be drawn to performing artists.
-I prefer live-action shooting rather than static set-ups, and that lends a reportage approach to my work.
-I see this in my series with musicians, dancers, opera singers and even in the interview portraits I’ve been making for The Tenor Book.
+Right away, I preferred live-action shooting rather than static set-ups, and that lent a reportage approach to my work.
+I see this in my series with musicians, dancers, opera singers and even in the on-site interview portraits I’ve been making for The Tenor Book.

-What kind of photographer am I?
-Trying to assign labels can be a useful exercise if you’re looking for in-the-moment guideposts.
-But it’s easy to get caught up in the semantics, and labels can confine.
+If I’m not this or that, what kind of photographer am I?
+Trying to assign labels can be a useful exercise if you’re looking for at-the-moment guideposts.
+But it’s too easy to get caught up in semantics and labels can confine as well as define.
 So if I were to call my style of photography something, then the words I’d choose would certainly include ‘journalism‘ or ‘documentary.’

 The photographic process can – and should – be a revealing exploration of both subject and self.
 It’s constantly evolving, endlessly fascinating and, like music or writing, makes a simple demand of me: eye/hand coordination and a lifetime’s engagement.